England

 Study Topic 4 (5 weeks): Strength and conditioning in action

-Following on from study topics 2 and 3, it’s important that you develop your underpinning knowledge of how the body can produce and control movement, and how we can monitor the athlete, to be able to increase levels of performance through strength and conditioning.
+Following on from study topics 2 and 3, it’s important that you develop your underpinning knowledge of how the body can produce and control movement and how we can monitor the athlete to increase performance levels through strength and conditioning.
 This study topic will guide you through various training approaches to meet the needs of each individual, be that a sports athlete or a fitness client.
 It will consider strength, endurance, and power/speed training as well as exploring periodisation for various contexts.

 Study Topic 5 (two options from a choice of three – 4 weeks total):